logo

 [ADVERTISEMENT]

-"We have achieved the first live and healthy cloned rhesus monkey, which is a big step forward that has turned impossible to possible," stated Lu, an investigator at the State Key Laboratory of Molecular Developmental Biology and Institute of Genetics and Developmental Biology at the Chinese Academy of Sciences.
+"We have achieved the first live and healthy cloned rhesus monkey, which is a significant step forward that has turned the impossible into the possible," stated Lu, an investigator at the State Key Laboratory of Molecular Developmental Biology and the Institute of Genetics and Developmental Biology at the Chinese Academy of Sciences.
 However, Lu highlighted the low efficiency compared to normal fertilized embryos and noted that no second live birth has occurred yet.

 The cloning technique used for Retro, known as somatic cell nuclear transfer (SCNT), mirrors the method used to create Dolly the Sheep in 1996.
 This process involves reconstructing an unfertilized egg by merging a somatic cell nucleus with an egg from which the nucleus has been removed.